-How To Link To Current Category In WordPress
+How to Link to the Current Category in WordPress

 Simply paste this code wherever you want your category link to appear.
 This will display a link to the first category of your post.
-This code can be placed in any theme template file, even outside the loop, but it won’t work when placed in functions.php unless it’s “hooked” into an action hook that runs once WordPress has initialized such as “init”.
+This code can be placed in any theme template file, even outside the loop, but it won’t work when placed in functions.php unless it’s hooked into an action hook that runs once WordPress has initialized such as the wp hook.

 <?php